sahilpohare/pingerchips-examples/chat-app/readme.md

 ## Step 4: Create the Express Server (server.js)

-Create a file named `server.js` and set up your Express server:
+Create a file named `server.js` and set up your Express server to serve the static files in public folder:

 ```javascript
 const express = require("express");